spencerwuwu/scraper/README.md

 Usage
 =====

-1. Configure the `firmware/settings.py` file.
-Comment out `SQL_SERVER` if metadata about downloaded firmware should not be inserted into a SQL server.

-2. To run a specific scraper, e.g. `dlink`:
+* To run a specific scraper, e.g. `dlink`:

 `scrapy crawl dlink`

+* The result will be saved to `output/package.json

-To run all scrapers with maximum 4 in parallel, using [GNU Parallel](https://www.gnu.org/software/parallel/):
+* To run all scrapers with maximum 4 in parallel, using [GNU Parallel](https://www.gnu.org/software/parallel/):

 ```parallel -j 4 scrapy crawl ::: `for i in ./firmware/spiders/*.py; do basename ${i%.*}; done` ```